sage-endive/sage-endive/README.md

 🌱 I’m currently learning how to:
 - work in a Linux environment
 - work in CLIs
-- translate innate marketing knowledge into effective prompts
+- translate my innate marketing expertise into effective prompts
+- automate workflows that were previously out of reach

 :muscle: I'm practicing how to:
 - design AI skills